krishaamer/green-filter-research/research/literature/sustainability.md

 -   IPCI OpenLitterMap G.I.D Coin Regen Network

-## Zero Waste Lifestyle and Minimalism {#zero-waste-lifestyle-and-minimalism}
+### Real World Data {#real-world-data}

-A movement of people living a simple life.
-This is always going to be a small percentage of people.
+-   O bank carbon calculator (Brasil)

--   @tokyosimpleecolifeWhatLearnedMy2021
+-   “Consumer Spending Carbon Calculator” and “Low-Carbon Lifestyle Debit Card”

--   @costaHowFinnishCulture2018: Finnish socialists: minimalism
+-   @TaiwanOBankLaunches2022

-**For design: These movements are too small and require too much effort to be feasible for the app.**
+-   “access Mastercard’s big data database and calculates the amount of carbon emission of each transaction based on the type and amount of products or services purchased.”

-## Biomarkers vs Ecomarkers {#biomarkers-vs-ecomarkers}
+### Biomarkers vs Ecomarkers {#biomarkers-vs-ecomarkers}

 -   **Blood testing and biomarkers allow people to track their health.
     I’m introducing the concept of ‘eco-markers’ to follow the